Label Profile: Philophobia Music

 XL Recordings in recent years has undoubtedly become one of the most respected independent labels, with a unique diversity of bands.
 It was founded in 1989 by Tim Palmer, Nick Halkes and Richard Russell, as part of the powerhouse that is Beggars Banquet (4AD, Rough Trade and Matador), with the sole aim of releasing dance and rave music, which is completely different to the eclectic diversity of music their roster boasts today.
 It was originally influenced by American urban music, ... (continued) [read more]

-Welcome to part two of our massive ATP Label Profile and interview with Barry Hogan.
-Yesterday we spoke about the history of the festival, as well the decision behind stopping the Spring festivals (read here) and today we speak to Barry about the festivals evolution from Camber Sands to Butlins, the curating process and Wes Anderson.
-Part three of our Label Profile/Interview will take place tomorrow, along with an interview with Caribou and lots more!
-A few years bac... (continued) [read more]
+Welcome to part three of our massive ATP Label Profile and interview with Barry Hogan.
+Yesterday we spoke about to Barry about his dream line-up, as well keeping the festival sponsor free (read here), and today we speak to Barry about how he handles criticism, hidden gems at the festival, his favourite festivals and the ATP house band.
+Part four of our Label Profile/Interview will take place tomorrow, along with an interview with Caribou and lots more.
+This year the ... (continued) [read more]